mayteio/pusher-js-mock/README.md

 #### Using presence channels

 This package also supports using presence channels for multiple clients.
-The mock
+The mock will automatically detect when `presence-` is in the channel name and return a presence channel with `channel.members` filled out as expected.
+You can pass in IDs and info via a custom authorizer, just as you would with the real package.
+Importantly;

+1. Return and object `{id, info}` where the auth key would normally go in the callback, i.e. `callback(false, {id, info})`.
+2. If your authorizer is async, you'll have to wrap your assertions in `process.nextTick` to allow the promise to resolve and set the ID & info.
+If you're not using an async authorizer (unlikey), you can put `await new Promise(setImmediate)` above your assertions to flush internal promises and apply your id & info to the client.

+Both notes are demonstrated in the example below.

 ```js
 // create-client.js